What Makes a Job "High-Risk" in the Eyes of Insurers?

 Is military life insurance through SGLI enough coverage?

-Servicemembers' Group Life Insurance (SGLI) provides up to $500,000 of coverage at a very low premium and is an excellent base layer of protection for active duty military.
-However, financial experts often recommend total coverage of 10–12 times your annual income.
-If your family has significant financial obligations — a mortgage, children, or a spouse who doesn't work — supplementing SGLI with an individual term policy is worth considering, especially since SGLI ends when you leave service.
+Servicemembers' Group Life Insurance (SGLI) now provides up to $500,000 of coverage for just $26 per month as of July 2025, making it an excellent base layer of protection for active duty military.
+However, financial experts often recommend total coverage of 10 to 12 times your annual income.
+If your family has significant financial obligations like a mortgage, children, or a spouse who doesn't work, supplementing SGLI with an individual term policy is worth considering, especially since SGLI ends when you leave service.